 Speaking Engagements

-• Birding hotspots and seasonal migrations on Hilton Head Island or the Lowcountry area
+Birding hotspots & migration on Hilton Head and the Lowcountry

 Contact me to book an engaging, educational, and unforgettable presentation for your organization.